Childhood Post-Traumatic Stress Disorder: Symptoms And Treatment

 • Being adopted

-• Being in the foster care system, institutionalized, or in group homes
+• Being in the foster care system, institutionalized, or in a group home

-Repeatedly being exposed to or going through any of these events may contribute to the development of complex post-traumatic stress disorder.
-It is not surprising that PTSD in teens is on the rise as children become older.
-Complex PTSD is a form of post-traumatic stress disorder stemming from repeated traumatic events or complex trauma.
+A singular event of these types may cause a child to develop PTSD.
+Repeatedly being exposed to or going through any of these events may cause them to develop complex post-traumatic stress disorder.
+Complex PTSD (c-PTSD) is a form of post-traumatic stress disorder stemming from repeated traumatic events or complex trauma.
 The chronic stress of these repeated experiences can have a negative impact on a child’s self-esteem, emotional responses, and overall well-being.

 What are the symptoms of childhood post-traumatic stress disorder?

-Adults and children may experience the same type of symptoms of post-traumatic stress disorder.
-However, children may be more focused on their caregivers to provide support and understanding, as they may not have words for what is going on.
+Adults and children may experience some of the same type of symptoms of post-traumatic stress disorder.
+However, children may be more focused on their caregivers to provide support and understanding, as they may not have words for what they’ve experienced or what they’re feeling as a result.
 Children often express themselves through play for this reason.
 Pay attention to what kind of games they play, what they roleplay with dolls, or the things they draw.

-Signs of childhood trauma to keep an eye out for may include the following:
+In addition, some common signs of childhood PTSD to keep an eye out include:

-• Feeling nervous and “on edge,” especially when faced with something that reminds them of the trauma.
-For example, a child may become anxious or run away when a particular person enters a room
+• Feeling nervous and “on edge,” especially when faced with something that reminds them of the trauma (for example, a child may become anxious or run away when a particular person enters the room)

-• Acting out or drawing out the traumatic events that happened to them
+• Acting out or drawing the traumatic events that happened to them

 • Having difficulty remembering details of the trauma